-House Oversight Committee Subpoenas AG Pam Bondi in Epstein Files Investigation
+House Oversight Committee Subpoenas Attorney General Pam Bondi in Epstein Files Probe

 In Brief

-House Oversight Committee votes to subpoena Attorney General Pam Bondi over handling of Epstein files.
+The House Oversight Committee voted to subpoena Attorney General Pam Bondi regarding the handling of Epstein files.

 Key Facts

-- The House Oversight Committee voted to subpoena Attorney General Pam Bondi regarding the Epstein files.
+- The House Oversight Committee voted to subpoena Attorney General Pam Bondi as part of its investigation into Jeffrey Epstein files.

-- Several Republicans joined Democrats in supporting the subpoena motion.
+- Several Republicans joined Democrats in supporting the motion to compel Bondi to testify.

 What Happened